mrrajak1296/ReebokClone-ManualTesting/README.md

 2. Go through the **Test Case** document to see detailed test steps and expected results.
 3. Review the **Bug Report** to find any identified issues.
 4. Use the **Summary Report** to get a quick overview of testing progress and outcomes.

-## Contributing

-Feel free to report issues or contribute improvements.
-If you identify any additional bugs or have suggestions, please create a pull request.